aireilly/sublime-adoc-ref/README.md

 1. Add the `sublime-adoc-ref` project repo to Sublime Text > *Package control*: Add repository: https://github.com/aireilly/sublime-adoc-ref.
 2. Open Sublime Text > *Package control*, search for `sublime-adoc-ref` and install the package. and the newly added package.
-3. Configure a `.sublime-project` file for your asciidoc project, setting a `source_folder` variable.  for example.
+3. Configure a `.sublime-project` file for your AsciiDoc project.
+Ensure that the path variable is set.
+For example:

 ```
 {
-    "folders":
-    [
+    "folders": [
         {
             "path": ".",
-            "follow_symlinks": true
+            "follow_symlinks": false
         }
-    ],
-    "settings":
-    {
-        "source_folder": "~/openshift-docs/"
-    }
+    ]
 }
 ```